colwem/vim-tunnel-vision/README.md

 ## Progressive incremental search

-Incremental search is great but if there are many occurances of your search string on the page then it will halt at the first instance it finds until you type so may characters that the location you're looking for is finally unique.
+Incremental search is great but if there are many occurrences of your search string on the page then it will halt at the first instance it finds until you type so may characters that the location you're looking for is finally unique.
 What we want is for it to intelligently assume that if you're still typing then